melbrbry/SVM-Optimization-for-health-application/README.md

 # SVM-Optimization-for-health-application
-In this project, we implement training methods for Support Vector Machines (supervised learning) applied to classification problems, namely for an health application
+In this project, we train Support Vector Machines (supervised learning) applied to classification problems, namely for an health application.
+We optimize the model using different optimization methods using quadratic problem optimization, or by decomposing the problem by setting a working set with the most violating pair (MVP - Most Violating Pair ) or by more than one using (SMO - Sequential Minimal Optimization).

 ## Getting Started